zextras/tech-doc/README.md

 # Description

-This repo contains the source code of the Zextras product documentation, written with [Python Sphinx](https://www.sphinx-doc.org/en/master/) and publicly available on https://docs.zextras.com/ web site.
+This repo contains the source code of the Zextras technical product documentation, written with [Python Sphinx](https://www.sphinx-doc.org/en/master/) and publicly available on https://docs.zextras.com/ web site.